What is an invoice? Raising them & getting paid

-Pro Tip: Invoicing is an important part of the bookkeeping and accounting process for any business as invoices record transactions.
-Here’s your full guide to small business accounting.
+Top Tip: Invoicing is an important part of the bookkeeping and accounting process for any business as invoices record transactions.
+Here’s your full guide to small business accounting 💡

 What’s included in an invoice?

-Whether you’re creating invoices via Google Docs, raising them in your online accounting software or straight from the Tide app; the required information is still the same.
+Whether you’re creating invoice templates via Google Docs, raising them in your online accounting software or straight from the Tide app; the required information is still the same.
 Let’s run through the elements your invoices must include:

-- A reference number: This will work as a unique identification number.
-This is especially useful when discussing payments and invoices with accounts payable teams.
+- A reference number.
+This will work as a unique identification number.
+This is especially useful when discussing payments and sales invoices with accounts payable teams.

-- Your details: Your company name, trading address and contact details.
+- Your details.
+Your company name, trading address and contact information.
 For limited companies or LLPs, you’ll need to include your Companies House registered number and address.

-- Your customer’s details: The name, company name (if applicable) and address of the customer you’re invoicing.
+- Your customer’s details.
+The name, company name (if applicable), contact information and address of the customer you’re invoicing.
 In some cases, you may also want to identify other contacts within the company you’re doing business with.